John R. Butler

 Major: Political Science/Public Law; Minor: Black Studies.

-- Pro bono consulting in strategic communication (since 1998) for organizations involved in regional development, child care, and food distribution; litigation strategy; grass-roots civil rights advocacy; and municipal elections.
+- Pro bono consulting in strategic communication for organizations involved in workforce development, child care, food distribution, litigation, grass-roots civil rights advocacy, and municipal elections.

 - Alumni Speaker, 1st Annual Lavender Graduation, NIU, 2010.